gabors-data-analysis/gabors-data-analysis.github.io/_pages/coding-da-ai-memo.md

 3. What is different is the examination and motivation of students.

+## III.
+The proposal

-4. We propose a 3-step phase-in of LLMs.
-(Each step is 6 weeks at [CEU](https://economics.ceu.edu/program/master-science-business-analytics).)
+We propose a 3-step phase-in of LLMs.
+Basically cut the term(s) into three distinct time periods, with different rules at each phase.
+(We'll have 6 weeks at [CEU](https://economics.ceu.edu/program/master-science-business-analytics).)

-    1. Prohibit AI.
+1. Phase 1: Prohibit AI.
     1. Focus on core structures, objects, and basic skills.
+    2. AI shall not be used in class, and encouraged to be avoided at home
-        2. The exam as pen and paper style.
+    3. The exam as pen and paper style.

-    2. Tolerate AI:
+2. Phase 2: Tolerate AI:
     1. Focus on core problem-solving skills.
-      2. AI is encouraged as tutor not as copilot.
+    2. AI shall not be used in class, but it is encouraged as *tutor* (not as *copilot*).
     3. In-class short quiz without AI.
-      4. The exam is online but debugging is key.
+The exam is online, so AI cannot be avoided, but debugging is key.

-    3. Encourage AI:
+3. Phase 3: Encourage AI:
     1. Focus on projects.
-      2. AI is now a copilot that will raise the bar.
+    2. AI is now a *copilot* that will raise the bar.
     3. Exam is assignment-focused, where high-quality and designed products are expected.
+AI use is assumed as default.

+## IV.
+Data Analysis with AI

+Yes.
+We are creating a brand new course material.
+Coming soon.